google/pack/README.md

 - Be written only using public information - all format knowledge is reversed from AOSP code and hex-dumping output from build tools.

-Currently, PACK is being developed for compiling Wear OS Watch Face Format packages in the browser.
+Currently, pack is being developed for compiling Wear OS Watch Face Format packages in the browser.
 This is the starting point because they are sets of resources without any compiled Java code in the final APK.